davidmolina/davidmolina.github.io/resume.md

 *[Front End Web Development](https://www.thinkful.com/courses/learn-web-development-online/), 2014*

 I spent the first few months of 2014 learning HTML, CSS, JavaScript and APIs.
 My projects included, making a clone of [Google's landing page](https://github.com/davidmolina/Google-Clone), [Street Fighter the game](https://github.com/davidmolina/jquery-streetfighter), [shopping list](https://github.com/davidmolina/shoppingList), and my [resume from scratch](https://twitter.com/davidcmolina/status/446008556693626880).
-After learning enough began freelancing web development.
+After learning enough began freelancing web development that summer.

 # U.S. Army School of Infantry

 *[Infantry Officer Basic Course](http://www.benning.army.mil/infantry/199th/ibolc/) - Fort Benning, Georgia, 2005*

 I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations from across the country and Middle East.
 When not in the field, we spent time in garrison refinining our OPORD writing skills.
-Mornings we ran 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*
+Every morning we'd run 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

 ## Skills
 I enjoy using Ruby on Rails, Jekyll, and learning new web technologies.
-Currently, I'm learning Ember, Hugo, Middleman and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
+Currently, I'm learning Ember, Hugo and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
 Prior to falling in love with building from scratch I used WordPress, SharePoint, and DotNetNuke.

 ## Work Experience